AGCCS/AGCCS-CTRL22/circuit/README.md

 [`pyudpi` project](https://github.com/mraardvark/pyupdi),
 which only needs an of the shelf USB-serial converter and a single 4.7K resistor.
 Note that our circuit is 3.3V and such must be the USB-serial converter.
-`pyupdi' will program fuses, applications, bootloaders --- that's all we shall need.
+`pyupdi` will program fuses, applications, bootloaders --- that's all we shall need.

 Short instructions:
 - set up your wiring